 Tips: How to get to Batha

 You don’t know where the taxi driver dropped you off if you only tell Batha.
 In your Uber app, type Manila Plaza – it’s right in the center.
 And from there is easy to navigate on foot.
-But, of course, you never get lost because you will come out on the shopping street.
+But of course, you never get lost because you will come out on the shopping street.
 That said, it’s a shopping area where ex-pats go as this is the cheapest place to buy all kinds of stuff.

 Street Walk At King Fahad Road In Olaya